ywjleft/Dataset_Curation_for_GAN/README.md

 Argument "classifier_model" is the path to the user-intent classifier model obtained in step 2, which should have the form ".../model.ckpt".

 The system will generate the dataset for finetuning and run the GAN finetuning.
 After it finishes, you will get the finetuned model and some samples in a folder created under the "outputroot" directory.

+### Suggestions for using the system on your own data
+You will need to modify the code to run the system for a new dataset.
+Following is the parts that may need changes:
+- Load your own dataset into the system.
+- Use feature embedding to make the training more efficient.
+For example, we use FaceNet for face images, and VGG for bedroom images.
+If you work with natural images, you can just use the VGG embedding implementation.
+If you do not want an embedding, you can use the implementation for texture images.
+- Use a suitable classifier.
+If you use feature embedding, the classifier could be simple, such as several layers of FC.
+If you do not use embedding, the classifier could be a suitable ConvNet.

 ## Acknowledgement
 [StyleGAN](https://github.com/NVlabs/stylegan) related code in this repository is provided by NVIDIA under Creative Commons Attribution-NonCommercial 4.0 International License (http://creativecommons.org/licenses/by-nc/4.0/).
 We made modifications on the original code.